-The location and boundaries of the shoreline designations applied in this Chapter are established as shown on the map entitled the Twisp Shorelines Designations Map.
-The Shorelines Designations Map shall be adopted by ordinance with the ordinance number shown thereon, the date adopted, and shall be signed by the mayor.
-The signed map shall be maintained on display at Town Hall and considered a part of this title Chapter.
+The location and boundaries of the shoreline designations applied in this Chapter are established as shown on the map entitled the Twisp shorelines map.
+The shorelines map shall be adopted by ordinance with the ordinance number shown thereon, the date adopted, and shall be signed by the mayor.
+The signed map shall be maintained on display at Town Hall and considered a part of this title.